 Students spoke with appreciation of the extensive orientation they experienced when they first arrived in Quito.
 After a few weeks students move to a home stay with an Ecuadorian family, which helps to ensure that they don’t simply hang out with North American students while living in an international setting.
 Staff in Ecuador carefully select and evaluate the home stay experience.

 Two key experiential components of the program are an internship for each student and short-term mission trips.
 The selection of the internship is based on the student’s major and/or area of interest; students report this experience as being central to their overall development.
 They have two opportunities to travel to the Amazon region and to do outreach and ministry: one trip in the middle of the semester and then a return for a longer period at the end of the semester.
 The spiritual environment is one that challenges and fosters spiritual growth; many students remarked about their own faith development.
-Planned excursions – hiking, standing on the equator, a trip to the beach and Galapagos Islands – enrich the semester experience.
+Planned excursions – hiking, standing on the equator, a trip to the beach and Galapagos Islands – and Machu Picchu enrich the semester experience.

 The connection of the coursework and learning activities to the students’ actual experience living and ministering in Quito makes the program valuable and life-changing.
 In the words of one of the students: “This semester was amazing!
 I learned more about God and my relationship with Him grew closer.
 I have new life-long friendships and my own life was changed.”
-In conclusion, we recommend the Quito Semester Program to any university looking for a vibrant cross-cultural, academic, and spiritual experience to provide for its students.
+In conclusion, we recommend the Living and Learning Semester Program to any university looking for a vibrant cross-cultural, academic, and spiritual experience to provide for its students.